hashicorp/terraform-provider-google/website/docs/r/sql_user.html.markdown

     to be created.

 * `password` - (Optional) The password for the user.
 Can be updated.
-For Postgres instances this is a Required field.
+For Postgres instances this is a Required field, unless type is set to either CLOUD_IAM_USER or CLOUD_IAM_SERVICE_ACCOUNT.

 * `type` - (Optional) The user type.
 It determines the method to authenticate the user during login.
 The default is the database's built-in user type.
 Flags